elheloum/TEI2JSON/README.md

 ## Documentation

-To read the documentation of the project please follow the link below :
+To read the documentation of the project please follow the link below when you download the project :
 [Documentation/documentation.html](Documentation/documentation.html)

 ## Contributing